Oluwavictor/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 	- Prototype: void puts2(char *str);
+7. Write a function that prints half of a string, followed by a new line.
+	- Prototype: void puts_half(char *str);
+8. Write a function that prints n elements of an array of integers, followed by a new line.
+	- Prototype: void print_array(int *a, int n);